Mik317/PyScan/README.md

 The scanner provide a very simple and useful algorithm of machine learning, that using the collected data, search new input fields or simply other infos that can be decisive for find a vuln.

-The model, for now, is in developing, and must do some pratice, but is a good tool that I want implement.
+The model, for now, is in developing, and must do some pratice, but is a good function that I want implement.

 # Utilities